 Several thin ginger slices or other seasonings (optional)

 For raspberries or other delicate berries, put them in whole.
 Slice denser fruits like strawberries and apples.
 Halve grapes, cherries, and dried apricots, figs or prunes.
 Either split or mash firm-skinned fruits like blueberries and citrus.

 Place the fruit, honey and seasonings (optional) in a quart jar.
 Add enough water to fill all but the top inch of the jar; this critical “head room” safely allows pressure to build.
 There’s no need to stir in the honey; it will dissolve.

-Tightly cover the jar and give it a shake 2 or 3 times a day to prevent undesirable bacteria from forming on the surface.
+Tightly cover the jar, set it on your countertop and give it a shake 2 or 3 times a day to prevent undesirable bacteria from forming on the surface.
 Once it starts bubbling, press on the center of the lid to gage CO2 pressure buildup.
 When the lid bulges up rather than giving to light pressure, open the lid to release CO2 and then retighten the lid.